byaruhaf/RWiOSBootcamp/Week2/README.md

 * Groups all game projects and packages under one xcode workspace so its easier to work on them together
 * Model code for games BullsEye & RevBullsEye moved to Swift Package to avoid duplicating code.
 * As an SPM Package model code can be distributed to other developer to make their own version of BullsEye
-* Use Apples Combine framework to so UI can lissten for changes in the model
+* Use Apples Combine framework to so UI can listen for changes in the model.
+* Show animation when user has a high score.

 ### Class vs Struct:
 My personal preference is always start with a struct, why you wonder.
 Because Crusty said so.